transreductionist/documents.io/README.md

 ---

+The truth is rarely pure and never simple.

+―Oscar Wilde

+---

 Either you repeat the same conventional doctrines everybody is saying, or else you say something true, and it will sound like it's from Neptune.

 ―Noam Chomsky

+---

+If I have any beliefs about immortality, it is that certain dogs I have known will go to heaven, and very, very few persons.

+―James Thurber

+---

+London is too full of fogs and serious people.
+Whether the fogs produce the serious people, or whether the serious people produce the fogs, I don't know.

+―Oscar Wilde

 ---